sonnts996/owlet-router/README.md

 ### 1.2.
 Provider

-The `NavigationService` must be a singleton in the `Navigator`.
-You can create a singleton variable or use an injection (such as GetIt).
+The `NavigationService` should be a singleton in the `Navigator`.
+You can create a singleton variable or use dependency injection, for example, with GetIt.

-The `NavigationServiceProvider` allows you to get the `NavigationService` in the context.
-By default, it use in `RouteDelegate` (`service.routerConfig`) or `OwletNavigator.from`.
+The `NavigationServiceProvider` enables you to access the `NavigationService` within the context.
+By default, it is used in `RouteDelegate` through `service.routerConfig` or with `OwletNavigator.from`.

 ```dart
 // To get NavigationServiceProvider